 Many road bikes do not have the rack attachment points which are found on urban, touring and commuter bikes.
 This is not to say you can't use a road bike for commuting; it just means that you may need to carry your gear in a daypack or messenger bag instead of in rack-mounted panniers.

-Although road bike models may look similar, there are subtle but important differences in the frame design.
+Although road bike models may look similar to each other, there are subtle but important differences in the frame design.

 At REI, you are most likely to find road bikes designed with a sport (recreational) geometry.
 These bikes are ideal if you plan to ride up to 3 times a week and log from 20 to 150 miles a week.
 They are also well suited for a longer organized event a few times a year.
 The riding position is more upright and the steering more relaxed than on a performance bike.

 Road bikes with a performance (race) geometry appeal to the competitive rider.
 These bikes ask the rider to be more flexible and stretched out to improve aerodynamics, and they are more responsive to steering input.
-Performance bikes are usually at the upper end of a manufacturer's lineup.
-They feature a stiffer frame, higher end components, lighter wheels and a steeper price tag.
+Performance bikes feature a stiffer frame, higher end components, lighter wheels and a steeper price tag.

 Buying tip: Select a bike with sport geometry unless you plan to use the bike for triathlons or road-bike racing.